-Condition monitoring and predictive maintenance are trends that penetrate all of the industrial sector and consequently also the hydro business.
-This paper introduces a new approach of component monitoring by using Computer Vision to automate the inspection of Pelton runners.
+Condition monitoring and predictive maintenance are trends that penetrate industrial sector and consequently also the hydro business.
+This paper introduces a new approach of component monitoring by using Computer Vision and Pattern recognition to automate the inspection of Pelton runners.

-For this reason, the presented concept1 foresees to install an image acquisition unit with an industrial camera and two light sources in the turbine casing.
+For this reason, the concept foresees to install an image acquisition unit with an industrial camera and light sources in the turbine casing.
 The automated system then takes images of the buckets in regular intervals and does assessments and geometrical measurements on the images.